-2 March 2022: British Patient Capital has invested in Epsilogen, a London-based developer of novel therapeutic antibodies to treat cancer, as part of a £30.75m Series B funding round.
+2 March 2022: British Patient Capital has invested in Epsilogen, a London-based developer of novel therapeutic antibodies to treat cancer, as part of a £30.75 million Series B funding round.

-The investment has been made via Future Fund: Breakthrough, our £375m programme where we co-invest with private sector investors in innovative, R&D-intensive UK companies.
+The investment has been made via Future Fund: Breakthrough, our £375 million programme where we co-invest with private sector investors in innovative, R&D-intensive UK companies.

 Based at the London BioScience Innovation Centre, Epsilogen is working with immunoglobulin E (IgE) antibodies to develop new therapeutic treatments for solid tumours.
 Its first product is focused on platinum-resistant ovarian cancer, an aggressive cancer that has high unmet patient needs.
 The company is the first in the world to dose humans with an IgE therapeutic.
 This funding round will enable Epsilogen to continue its clinical work and explore the product’s potential.